A very royal writing theme!

 London was also the most popular setting for many stories – and often included a castle, too.
 The regal theme continued with the names of the main characters, with both Harry and Elizabeth in the top five commonly chosen names.
 However other traditional names, Jack and Lucy, were the most popular.

 It’s been really interesting to discover the royal influence on our nation’s imaginations this year – we wonder what next year’s competition will hold?
-We have some great tips for creative writing in our blog for anyone that wants to get a head-start and practise their story-writing now!
+Check out our creative writing course and blog for some great tips for creative writing for anyone that wants to get a head-start and practise their story-writing now!

 Discover more interesting posts from our blog